 All of these features give you some more metrics that are important to track:

 - Exits, Tap Back/Forward and Swipe Away.
 This metric is specific for the Stories feature.
 So if you’re posting Stories, then tracking these metrics can help you gauge what’s working in this area of the platform.
-(As a side note, this Iconosquare post is a great resource for Instagram video metrics and definitely worth the bookmark.)
+(As a side note, Evinex has a great article about Instagram analytics and metrics that is definitely worth the bookmark.)

 - Reactions (Facebook).
 This is another very very important Facebook-specific metric to keep an eye on.
 You can measure the Reaction metric to see how all your videos — in Story, post, live or ad format — are performing.
 There are 5 reaction options: Like, Love, Haha, Wow, and Anger.
 This is a good metric to keep an eye on because it gives you an indication as to the type of reaction your content is triggering and how Facebook is viewing your content.